MuhammadBilal0111/Honey-Website-Clone/README.md

 # Folder Structure
 The project directory is organized as follows:

-index.html: The main HTML file for the website. index.css: The stylesheet that defines the website's appearance. favicon/: Directory containing the website's favicon. scrollreveal/: Directory for the ScrollReveal JavaScript library.
+index.html: The main HTML file for the website.<br>
+index.css: The stylesheet that defines the website's appearance.<br>
+favicon/: Directory containing the website's favicon.<br>
+scrollreveal/: Directory for the ScrollReveal JavaScript library.<br>

 # Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request.